-The mains electrical system is tested every 5 years, through a contract secured by the school.
+The mains electrical system is tested every 5 years, through a contract secured by the individual schools.

 Portable electrical equipment is logged on an inventory and subject to annual examination and PAT test with each passed item being suitably certificated.